+Long before Timothee Chalamet’s realistic and emotive performance in Beautiful Boy.
+Leonardo DiCaprio took on the role of a teenage Jim Carol in the film The Basketball Diaries.
+With both films exploring the damage, family breakdown and complexity of adolescent addiction.
+While at the same time focussing on lived experience.
 However, there are differences between these films and their narrative.
-With Jim Carol we have young man born into a single parent household in a challenging neighbourhood.
-The result being a community where sport was often the only release from poverty.
-While with Beautiful Boy we have a young man born into privilege, his options in life an open door.
+With Jim Carol, we have a young man born into a single-parent household in a challenging inner-city neighbourhood; a community where sport provided a release from poverty.
+Whereas with Beautiful Boy, we have a young man born into privilege, his options in life an open door.

 Both films expertly navigate the darkness and isolation of drug addiction.
 While clearly showing how addiction does not discriminate based on class.
 However, both also show distinct differences in how communities from different socio-economic backgrounds deal with addiction.
-For example, Beautiful Boy focusses on therapy, while The Basketball Diaries focusses on community driven action.
+For example, Beautiful Boy focusses on therapy, while The Basketball Diaries focusses on community-driven action.
 Demonstrating the gulf and divide in drug therapy that social class brings.

-However, for many isolated and disenfranchised young people in low income neighbourhoods the reality of drugs and escapism portrayed was all too real.
-The criticism of the film equally relating to a middle class consensus in 90s America, that films should be easy and free of challenge.
-In fact My Own Private Idaho also suffered from many poor reviews on its release, the reasons apparently relating to its ‘grim’ and ‘dark’ content.
+However, for many isolated and disenfranchised young people in low-income neighbourhoods, the reality of drugs and escapism portrayed was all too real.
+The criticism of the film equally relating to a middle-class consensus in 90s America, that films should be easy and free of challenge.
+In fact, My Own Private Idaho also suffered from many poor reviews on its release, the reasons apparently relating to its ‘grim’ and ‘dark’ content.

-While Jim’s cold turkey recovery at the hands of a local man ‘Reggie’ (Ernie Hudson) is both beautiful and powerful in equal measure.
+It is fair to say that The Basketball Diaries offers no secure solutions on the journey you take with Jim and his friends; it’s narrative both rough and relentless.
+But while this may be disturbing, it is also a reality born of experience for many inner-city kids.
+Jim’s cold turkey recovery at the hands of a local man ‘Reggie’ (Ernie Hudson) both beautiful and powerful in equal measure.
 Demonstrating the power of a community in taking action to support a young person in need.
-While also challenging many 90s stereotypes surrounding race, drug addiction and inner city crime.
-With a white boy saved from disaster by a black man who understands the community he inhabits.
+While also challenging many 90s stereotypes surrounding race, drug addiction and inner-city crime.
+As a white boy is saved from disaster by a black man who understands the community he inhabits.

 Director: Scott Kalvert